josephwright/josephwright.github.io/_posts/2011-11-06-writing-a-curriculum-vitae-in-latex-part-2.md

 This therefore sits at the top of the first page, and comes out (to my mind) in a very pleasing style.

-Also as part of the lead-off, it's normal to have your name (_never_ ‘Curriculum Vitae’), which again I do in a very straightforward way
+Also as part of the lead-off, it's normal to have your name (_never_ 'Curriculum Vitae'), which again I do in a very straightforward way

 ```latex
 \begin{center}